Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Abstract

 \section{Abstract}

 Testing is the most direct and effective technique to ensure software quality.
-However, it is a burden for developers to understand the poorly-commented tests, which are common in industry environment projects.
-Mobile applications (app) are GUI-intensive and event-driven, so test scripts focusing on GUI interactions play a more important role in mobile app testing besides the test cases for the source code.
-Therefore, more attention should be paid to the user interactions and the corresponding user event responses.
-However, test scripts are loosely linked to apps under test (AUT) based on widget selectors, making it hard to map the operations to the functionality code of AUT.
-In such a situation, code understanding (\ie comment generation, code summarization) algorithms may lose efficacy if directly applied to mobile app test scripts.
+Test scripts always play a more important role in mobile app testing than test cases for source code, due to the GUI-intensive and event-driven characteristics of mobile applications (app).
+Test scripts focus on user interactions and the corresponding response events, which is significant for testing the target app functionalities.
+Therefore, it is critical to understand the test scripts for better script maintenance and modification.
+There exist some mature code understanding (\ie code comment generation, code summarization) technologies that can be directly applied to functionality source code with business logic.
+However, such technologies will have difficulties when being applied to test scripts, because test scripts are loosely linked to apps under test (AUT) by widget selectors, and do not contain business logic themselves.

-In this paper, we present a novel approach, namely \intent, to infer the intent of mobile app test scripts, and \intent combines the GUI image understanding technologies and code understanding technologies.
-The test script is transferred into an operation sequence model.
-For each operation of the operation sequence, \intent extracts the operated widget selector\footnote{\url{http://appium.io/docs/en/commands/element/find-elements/index.html\#selector-strategies}} and link the selector to the UI layout structure, which stores the detailed information of the widgets, including coordinates, type, \etc With code understanding technologies, \intent can locate the response methods in the app source code.
-Afterwards, NLP algorithms are adopted to understand the code and generate natural language descriptions.
-Also, \intent can locate widgets on the app GUI images.
-Then, \intent can understand the widget intent with an encoder-decoder model.
-With the combination of the results from GUI and code understanding, \intent generates the test intents in natural language format.
-We also conduct an empirical experiment, and the results prove the outstanding performance of \intent.
-A user study also declares that \intent can save developers' time to understand test scripts.
+In order to solve the test script understanding gap, this paper presents a novel approach, namely \toolname, to infer the intention of GUI test scripts. \textbf{Test intention refers to the user expectations of app behaviors for specific operations.} \toolname formalizes test scripts with an operation sequence model.
+For each operation within the sequence, \toolname extracts the target widget selector and links the selector to the GUI layout information or the corresponding response events.
+For widgets identified by \xpath, \toolname utilizes the image understanding technologies to explore the detailed information of the widget images, the intention of which is understood with a deep learning model.
+For widgets identified by \id, \toolname first maps the selectors to the response methods with business logic, and then adopts code understanding technologies to describe code in natural language form.
+Results of all operations are combined to generate test intention for test scripts.
+An empirical experiment including different metrics proves the outstanding performance of \toolname, outperforming baselines by much.
+Also, it is shown that \toolname can save about \vvv{80\%} developers' time to understand test scripts.

 \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Mobile App Testing, GUI Understanding, Code Understanding}